 So if blue collar offers such a grand opportunity, where is the best place to be in business?

 We looked at where in the US blue-collar businesses are earning the most, based on the average median dollar amount invoiced per blue-collar business in each city.

 While society tends to push everyone to get a four year degree, and typically take on a lot of debt in the process, we are seeing countless examples of people carving out a very successful path of their own, particularly in blue-collar industries.
 There’s a lot of opportunities out there, and with new technology to make it even easier to thrive as a small business operator, it’s ripe for anyone’s taking.

 Interested in seeing how these trends change over time?
 Follow us and stay up to date with the latest from Invoice2go.

 For more information about the lists, or to see what industries are earning the most in each city, please contact us at email@example.com.

-What is blue collar?
+What is blue-collar?
 The simple definition offered by Merriam-Webster’s Learner’s Dictionary says, “requiring physical work: relating to or having jobs that require physical work.”
-Invoice2go took this definition and have grouped together the business owners in the following industries: Construction, roofing, flooring, painting, heating & air conditioning, carpentry, plumbing, electrical, pool services, repair, handymen, auto repair, landscaping, and cleaning.
+Invoice2go took this definition and has grouped together the business owners in the following industries: Construction, roofing, flooring, painting, heating & air conditioning, carpentry, plumbing, electrical, pool services, repair, handymen, auto repair, landscaping, and cleaning.